DanielNoord/ProjectInventarisGezantschappen/README.md

 ### /ead2pdf

-Contains a submodule found on github that converts _.xml_ files to _.pdf_ files based on a _.xsl_ file.
+Contains a submodule found on GitHub that converts _.xml_ files to _.pdf_ files based on a _.xsl_ file.

 This particular submodule was mainly used during the initial phase of the project.
 For the final inventory a program made by the _Nationaal Archief_ will be used.
-This creates a _.pdf_ that is checked for compliancy with EAD standard.
+This creates a _.pdf_ that is checked for compliancy with EAD standards.

 ### EADFiles

 Contains the _.dtd_ and _.xsl_ files needed for the ead2pdf submodule.
 Additional information about these file types can be found online.
+Files will be removed after change to the _Nationaal Archief_ program.

 ### /inputs and /outputs

-Location of relevant data files and.
+Location of relevant data files and _griglie_.

-Both of these directories contain a `README.md` with addiational details about their content.
+Both of these directories contain a `README.md` with additional details about their content.

 ### /python